-Why are the vitamin headlines partially right?
+Why are the nutrition quackery headlines partially right?

-- Artificial vitamins, such as folic acid and synthetic vitamin E at high doses indeed may long term be bad for you.
+- Artificial vitamins, such as folic acid and synthetic vitamin E at high doses indeed may long-term be bad for you.

 - The synthetic vitamins also often have artificial food dyes and questionable add-ins like preservatives and binders.
 Read my folate versus folic acid post for more information.